coderonfleek/guest-writer/articles/vue-electron-native-app.markdown

  When it comes to securing applications, [Auth0](https://auth0.com/) stands out as a leading platform to help developers easily add enterprise standard authentication and security features to their applications.

- Whether its a simple application for a demo or a large enterprise application to be used by millions of users, [Auth0](https://auth0.com/) offers a suite of highly secure, easy to use solutions to achieve features such as Single Sign On, User management, Multifactor authentication etc.
+ Whether its a simple application for a demo or a large enterprise application to be used by millions of users, [Auth0](https://auth0.com/) offers a suite of highly secure, easy to use solutions to achieve features such as Single Sign-On, User management, Multifactor authentication, etc.

- On the 11th of Februrary, 2019, Auth0 was named as the Frost & Sullivan's 2019 Global Identity and Access Management Technology Innovation Award winner, further stamping Auth0 as an authority in Identity management.
+ On the 11th of February, 2019, Auth0 was named as the Frost & Sullivan's 2019 Global Identity and Access Management Technology Innovation Award winner, further stamping Auth0 as an authority in Identity management.

 You will be using Auth0 to secure your backend API and your Electron desktop application.

-Below is a summary of steps you will be taking to achieve that:
+Below is a summary of the steps you will be taking to achieve that:

-1. Create an new Auth0 account (use an existing one if you have previously registered)
+1. Create a new Auth0 account (use an existing one if you have previously registered)
 2. Register an Auth0 API for your backend
 3. Create an Auth0 native client application for the Electronjs app
 4. Secure the backend using the Auth0 API details to add token authentication to protect your endpoint
 5. Secure the Electronjs application using your Auth0 client application details to load an authentication page for users to sign into your application
-6. Upon successful sign in, the application recieves authentication tokens to make authenticated calls to your now secured backend API
+6. Upon successful sign in, the application receives authentication tokens to make authenticated calls to your now secured backend API

 ### Create the Auth0 API

 Navigate to [Auth0 Website](https://auth0.com) and register a new account or sign into an already existing one.

-Click on **APIs** on the left sidemenu.
+Click on **APIs** on the left side menu.
 On the APIs page, click on **CREATE API** and enter details to register a new Auth0 API as shown below:

 ![Create Auth0 API](images/create-auth0-api.png)

 In the **Name** field, simply enter any descriptive name for your API.
-In the **Identifier** field, enter a URL for your api, this doesn't have to be an existing or publicly available URL, it only serves as an identifier for your API.
+In the **Identifier** field, enter a URL for your API, this doesn't have to be an existing or publicly available URL, it only serves as an identifier for your API.
 Leave the default **RS256** as the Signing algorithm.

 Click the **Create** button and your Auth0 API is all set.

 The next page you see is your API details page.
 Click on the **Settings** tab, scroll down and ensure that the *Allow Offline Access* option is enabled, if not, enable it and click the **Save** button.
-This will enable Auth0 to allow appications request for refresh tokens for your API.
+This will enable Auth0 to allow applications request for refresh tokens for your API.

 ### Securing the Backend API with Auth0

 The next step is to secure your backend API with Auth0.
 Go into the root of your backend application (remember? that simple Nodejs backend we cloned).
 Shut down the API using `Ctrl + C` if it is currently running.

-You will need to install 2 packages, the `jwks-rsa` library which is used to retrieve RSA signing keys from a JWKS (JSON Web Key Set) endpoint, thus this will be retrieving keys from the the Auth0 API you just created.
+You will need to install 2 packages, the `jwks-rsa` library which is used to retrieve RSA signing keys from a JWKS (JSON Web Key Set) endpoint, thus this will be retrieving keys from the Auth0 API you just created.

 The second library you would need is the `express-jwt` library which would help you authenticate HTTP requests using JWT tokens in your Node.js backend.